schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 \[Image 3.14.15: Editing the parameters of a sprite\]

 When you are in sprite edit mode, you can change the name of the sprite, you can call it mBot, for example, or mBot Panda to be more specific.
 You can also change its direction by manipulating the direction knob.
-Go ahead, use these controls to change the name of your sprite to "M-Bot-Panda", and it's direction to 90 degrees.
+Go ahead, use these controls to change the name of your sprite to "M-Bot-Panda", and its direction to 90 degrees.

 ![](/assets/2017-03-25_11-13-44.png)